Apteco/py-apteco/docs/source/tutorials/tutorial_01.rst

     ...
     Connected to Holidays Demo Database, built on 27 November 2019 at 15:57:24.

-The ``Session`` object holds more than just this metadata about the FastStats system, and in the next part we'll learn how to access the system Tables and Variables.
+The :class:`Session` object holds more than just this metadata about the FastStats system, and in the next part we'll learn how to access the system Tables and Variables.